Dig Diary Special – Wednesday, August 3, 2016

 The close-up of the sample tins in place (Fig 2) shows a Phase Two surface of yellow stony clay (2, 3), possibly showing some resurfacing or maintenance (1), above earlier Phase One surfaces, ranging from fine grey clay with fewer, but larger, iron-rich sandstone fragments (4) to thicker, stonier, yellow deposits (5, 6).

 I’ll be comparing these to a number of samples spread through Structure Eight – from the area around the big southern hearth, to this particularly nice sequence through the floors at the north end of the structure, sampled – and featured in the diary – in 2015 (7).

 Micromorphology allows us to investigate these surfaces in minute detail – not only their mineral character but the size and shape of rock fragments, the microstructure of the clay/silt matrix, and features indicating trampling and compaction above, such as clay movement.

 Of the surfaces shown below, 2 (Structure One) and 7 (Structure Eight) appear most similar in composition, with the grey clay of 4 and the far less stony 5 (Structure One) quite different.
 Did the people of Ness have particular “recipes” for constructing these surfaces, choosing their materials and techniques as carefully as they did for the fine stonework of the walls?

-Thanks go here to the very skilled Julie Boreham, of www.earthslides.com , who made these beautiful slides!
-You can take a look at the slide manufacturing process for Ness and many other projects at her fantastic website, Hidden Worlds.
+Thanks go here to the very skilled Julie Boreham, of Earthslides, who made these beautiful slides!
+You can take a look at the slide manufacturing process for the Ness and many other projects at the website.